Education through Experience!

-Beginning in Spring 2017 we will be offering School field trips/Group tours of the ranch.
+Beginning April 3 through June 1 we will continue offering School field trips/Group tours of our ranch.
 Participants will have a unique opportunity to tour all our facilities and gain a hand’s on experience of a real working ranch!
-The Spring months bring an abundance of baby animals, so students will see “new life” up close and personal.
 Through our guided instructional tour, students will be able to interact with and observe all our animals while learning all about them!
+Most of our animals give birth during the spring months, so students will have a special opportunity to observe and interact with many new and exciting babies (we are expecting baby wallabies and a new camel)!!!
 The tours are designed to be both fun and educational while emphasizing our deep dependence on agriculture.
-Instructional tours are also designed to be age appropriate and will facilitate the learning of Florida’s Sunshine State Science Educational Standards.
-At the conclusion of the tour students will enjoy their lunch under the big red barn and have an opportunity to participate in all the activities in our “Kids Coral”!
+Instructional tours are also designed to be age appropriate and will facilitate the learning of Florida’s Sunshine State Standards.
+At the conclusion of the tour students will enjoy their lunch under the big red barn and have an opportunity to participate in all the activities in our “Kids Corral”!

-Students $8 each, Chaperones $5 each, Teachers and Bus drivers are Free.
+Chaperones $6 each.
+Teachers and Bus drivers are Free.

 Tour schedule: (Can be adjusted to fit your groups scheduling needs)

 9:45-11:40 Guided instructional tour of all our animals and facilities.
 Students will be led around the ranch by an adult guide at all times.
 The animals are organized in stations.
 At each station students will learn about each type of animal, then have an opportunity to pet and/or feed the animals.
 The tour is very interactive!!

 11:45-12:45 Lunch in the Big Red barn with games and activities in the “Kids Corral”.
 (Bring your own lunch and drinks).
 During lunch we will provide each student, chaperone, and yes…teachers too with 1 flavored snow cone.
 After lunch students will have time to burn some energy playing on/in all the activities in the barn.
 This time tends to be a favorite for many kids!